 Applications are now closed.

+The program starts with a six-week online workshop focused on blogging, citizen journalism and fact-based reporting.
+Through participation in the workshop, 60 members of the Young Southeast Asian Leaders Initiative (YSEALI) will gain a practical understanding of citizen journalism as well as the resources to produce quality, evidence-based reporting.
 The workshop will include a mix of informational and seminar sessions to cover key topic areas and facilitate discussions among participants and trainers.
 These sessions will cover topics such as:

 - Understanding citizen journalism and the free flow of information;

 - Raising public awareness about citizen journalism; and

 ICFJ will subsequently implement cross-border reporting tours for a selection of participants to report projects that they will choose and refine with ICFJ’s help.

 Participants will belong to a regional network of citizen journalists upon completion of the online workshop, offering them the opportunity to work collaboratively to report on common issues across the region.
 Journalists who wish to gain blogging, citizen journalism and fact-based reporting skills are strongly encouraged to apply.

 All travel, lodging and program activity costs are fully funded by the U.S. Department of State.

 - Live in an ASEAN member country (Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand or Vietnam) or Timor-Leste;

 - Be registered as a YSEALI member.
 Applications to become a YSEALI member can be found here.